21 September 2023

 Immunisation Coalition invite you to attend this event for GPs and nurses that immunise/vaccinate against specific infectious diseases.

+WA Primary Health Alliance are supporting practice nurses to complete the Understanding Vaccines and the National Immunisation Program (HESA Accredited).
+This Expression of Interest (EOI) is for Practice nurses who require training on immunisation.
+Please take the time to read the information below and in the link before completing the survey.
 This Program aims to equip health professionals with knowledge and skills to competently deliver a high quality and safe immunisation service.
 It is self-paced but must be completed within a period of 20 weeks from the date of registration.
 The course requires access to the internet.
 The system requirements are listed and should be checked prior to purchase.
 Animation, interactivity and audio may not be supported on some devices such as iPads or iPhones.
+Health Professionals must be registered with AHPRA to apply and those who successfully complete and meet all Program requirements will be awarded a Certificate of Completion.
+The course costs $350 inclusive of GST.
+Payment is made online through a secure PayPal system.
+On completion of the program, WA Primary Health Alliance will reimburse the cost of the course.
+All claims must be submitted to WAPHA prior to 31st December 2023.
+For further information on the course please click here

 The EOI will take approximately 3 minutes to complete.
 Please fill out the questions and submit in one session by COB Friday 10th of November 2023.